-At our Communities built form projects we set a target of improving water efficiency by a minimum of 5 per cent when compared to the National Construction Code (NCC) and state-based regulatory requirements.
+At our Communities built form projects we set a target of improving water efficiency by a minimum of 7.5 per cent when compared to the National Construction Code (NCC) and state-based regulatory requirements.
 We collect data for each home we build to assess our performance against our targets, with the intent of conducting a target review every three years.

-Incorporation of water efficiency into the design of our Residential developments varies according to the opportunities presented by regulatory schemes adminstered by state and local authorities.
-All of our Residential community projects in New South Wales are BASIX compliant, and water tanks are typically provided at homes to supply a combination of irrigation and toilets.
+Incorporation of water efficiency into the design of our Masterplanned Communities developments varies according to the opportunities presented by regulatory schemes administered by state and local authorities.
+All of our Masterplanned Community projects in New South Wales are BASIX compliant at a minimum, and water tanks are typically provided at homes to supply a combination of irrigation and toilets.
 In some projects in Queensland, we have mandated water tanks through a covenant placed on lots.
 In Victoria, many of our developments (including Cloverton and Highlands) are provisioned with reticulated recycled water to supply irrigation requirements at a minimum.
 In Western Australia, most of our water used on-site during construction activity is supplied via groundwater bores and managed through a water extraction licence.
 Efficient landscaping approaches, such as the use of native drought-tolerant plant species, are typically employed to reduce irrigation demand.

 Australian regulatory processes require permission from government authorities to extract water from water bodies.
 These authorities determine the level of significance based on each development application.
 Developments are unlikely to gain approval if a water source is deemed to be significantly affected.
-Equally, regulatory processes do not allow water discharge into significant areas of biodiversity unless it is demonstrated that there will be no significant impact (and thus we do not report on bulk discharge separately).
-This is determined, monitored and enforced by the regulatory authority.
-As a minimum requirement for environmental approval on all projects, we reduce the pollutant load of any stormwater run-off before discharging water to receiving water bodies, and comply with applicable regulations regarding water discharge into waterways and significant biodiversity areas.
+Equally, regulatory processes do not allow water discharge